mirayatech/Bogetta/README.md

 While building Bogetta, the I learned a lot of things such as:

+- Framer Motion: AnimatePresence
-- The new method for fetching data in Next.js 13, which enables incremental static regeneration for better performance.
+- The new method for fetching data in Next.js 13
-- How to create a hydrate component to ensure the client and server are in sync when rendering pages.
-- Framer Motion: AnimatePresence, which is used to create smooth and engaging page transitions.
-- How to create a payment intent via Stripe and add it to the Prisma schema.
 - How to create schemas that connect with each other.
+- Connect NextAuth.js with Prisma as Google authentication.
 - Fetching data with the API routes and how to handle incoming requests.
+- Use NextAuth.js, connected with Google Cloud, for Google authentication.
+- How to create a payment intent via Stripe and add it to the Prisma schema
 - What Stripe webhooks are and how to use them to get real-time updates on payment status changes.
-- Use NextAuth.js, connected with Google Cloud, for Google authentication.
-- Connect NextAuth.js with Prisma as Google authentication.
+- How to create a hydrate component to ensure the client and server are in sync when rendering pages

 And much more!